tasket/wyng-backup/README.md

 are 128-512kB so if random writes are prevalent (i.e. for large databases or mail archives) then using Wyng deduplication (which resolves at 64kB by default) can reduce the size of your backup sessions.

-* If your system root volume resides in the LVM thin pool, there may be no obvious way to back up this volume in a 'safe' offline manner since snapshotting it while the system is running could leave the archived filesystem in an inconsistent state.
-One way to do this is to place a small script in /lib/systemd/system-shutdown with [snapshot commands]() then `wyng add` the snapshot name instead of the actual root volume name.

 ### Troubleshooting notes